aws-samples/aws-modernization-with-pulumi/content/40_lambda_microservices_ts/40_container_thumbnailer/20_create_thumbnailer.md

     + 4 to create
 ```

-Hit yes when you're ready, you should see some output while the image builds in the background this may take a few minutes:
+Hit yes when you're ready, you should see some output while the image builds in the background (this may take a few minutes):

 ```
 Updating (dev)